 We have an excellent success record in securing research funding from the National Institutes of Health, the Department of Defense, the National Science Foundation, private foundations and the private sector.
-In addition, the NIH has continuously funded our T32 training grant in Pharmacological Sciences for over thirty years.
-These prestigious and highly competitive training grants are awarded to only a few programs nationwide each year, thus underscoring the high quality and national recognition.
+In addition, the NIH has continuously funded our T32 training grant in pharmacological sciences for over 30 years.
+These prestigious and highly competitive training grants are awarded to only a few programs nationwide each year, thus underscoring our graduate program's high quality and national recognition.

-The Department benefits from outstanding core research facilities at the Medical School as well as the wider University.
-We are the home base of the prestigious Henry and Amelia Nasrallah Center for Neuroscience which spans many Schools and Departments within the University, and we also offer access to membership in other exciting collaborative centers including the Institute for Drug and Biotherapeutic Innovation, and the Institute of Clinical and Translational Sciences.
+The department benefits from outstanding core research facilities at the medical school as well as the wider University.
+We are the home base of the Institute for Translational Neuroscience, which spans many schools and departments within the University, and we also offer access to membership in other exciting collaborative centers, including the Institute for Drug and Biotherapeutic Innovation and the Institute of Clinical and Translational Sciences.

-Daniela Salvemini, Ph.D.
+Daniela Salvemini, Ph.D., FASPET

 William Beaumont Professor and Chair

 Saint Louis University School of Medicine